 }

-Both user and company have an address, but they have different structures.
-A naive approach might name both Address and cause conflicts. quicktype uses contextual naming:
+Both have an address with different structures.
+A naive approach names both Address and causes conflicts. quicktype uses contextual naming:

 interface User {